Living in Remote Thailand

 My wife’s family live in the prosperous region in the north once called Lanna or ‘The Land of a Million Rice Fields’.
 Nothing has changed in that regard in the intervening two thousand years.
-Uttaradit is considered so much off the tourist track, that in my copy of The Lonely Planet from 2004, the entire province of Uttaradit does not get a mention, despite it being the rice belt of the country.
+They obviously consider Uttaradit to be so far off the tourist track, that in my copy of The Lonely Planet from 2004, the entire province of Uttaradit does not get a mention, despite it being the rice belt of the country.

 I have described our locality, because I think that it has a bearing on the people who both live and settle here.
 Provincial Uttaraditians (I just made that up), don’t see a foreigner that they don’t know from one six-month period to the next.
 It could be longer.

 They are very friendly too, and I have been given a fantastic ten years plus by people who could barely understand a word I said.

 Then there are the foreigners.
 In a five-mile radius from our house, I don’t think I ever met more than seven or eight at one time.
 The average total in that circle at any one time was about five and the number you could meet at one time was two or three.